Woman falls through bathroom floor in NYC, lands in basement - NewsBreak

 Inspectors with the DOB ultimately determined that the floor — specifically, a 4-foot-by-2-foot section directly in front of the shower and toilet — collapsed due to a lack of proper maintenance.

-“As a result, DOB has issued a violation to the landlord for failure to properly maintain the building,” the DOB confirmed in an email.Wichita and Haysville trash service customers say trash not picked up in weeks
+“As a result, DOB has issued a violation to the landlord for failure to properly maintain the building,” the DOB confirmed in an email.Brink’s guard slept as thieves stole jewelry worth millions, lawsuit alleges

 The building’s owner has also been ordered to hire a professional engineer to conduct an inspection and file a report on the structural stability of the rest of the apartment, the DOB said.